Alamofire/Alamofire/README.md

 The community adoption of the ASF libraries has been amazing.
 We are greatly humbled by your enthusiasm around the projects and want to continue to do everything we can to move the needle forward.
 With your continued support, the ASF will be able to improve its reach and also provide better legal safety for the core members.
-If you use any of our libraries for work, see if your employers would be interested in donating.
+If you use any of our libraries for work, see if your employers would be interested in sponsering.
-Any amount you can donate, whether once or monthly, to help us reach our goal would be greatly appreciated.
+Any amount you can sponser, whether once or monthly, to help us reach our goal would be greatly appreciated.

 [Sponsor Alamofire](https://github.com/sponsors/Alamofire)